 In the film below, we show the configuration for a 100A/1A coil.
 So here SET Ct2 1 and Ct rATE 0100

-With the EMM.630 MID can measure some 40 values including 6 counter readings:
+With the EMM.630 MID can measure some 40 values including 6 ascending counter readings:

-3. Total active energy through the meter= import+export in kWh
+3. Imports + exports or the total active energy through the meter in kWh

 4. Imports of reactive energy in kVAh